MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 	![Add users and group dialog](_img/project-level-permissions-add-a-user.png)

    > [!NOTE]
-   > The first time you add a user or group to VSTS or TFS,
+   > The first time you add a user or group to Azure DevOps or TFS,
    > you can't browse to it or check the friendly name.
    > After the identity has been added, you can just type the friendly name.